'He was out hunting': Police makes arrest in serial killings in Stockton, California

 STOCKTON, Calif. — The Stockton Police Department announced the arrest of a suspect in the recent string of serial killings, Saturday.

-Stockton resident Wesley Brownlee, 43, was arrested in relation to the killings, according to police.
+Stockton resident Wesley Brownlee, 43, was arrested for homicide in relation to the killings, according to police.

 Police Chief Stanley McFadden says tips coming through the Stockton Crime Stoppers line helped authorities "zero in on a suspect" where they were able to follow him driving around.